FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-server-software.md

 ---
-title: How To Pick the Best Server Software
+title: How To Pick the Best Minecraft Java Server Software
 tags: General
 description: Explore different server flavors and software to find the best fit for mod, plugin, hybrid or proxy setups.
 keywords: